-- the enjoyment of amenity would not reasonably be expecteda; or - property would not reasonably be expecteda to be diminished in appearance, aesthetics or value by soiling; or - there is transient exposure, where the people or property would reasonably be expected to be present only for limited periods of time as part of the normal pattern of use of the land. - indicative examples include playing fields, farmland (unless commercially-sensitive horticultural), footpaths, short term car parksb and roads.
+- the enjoyment of amenity would not reasonably be expecteda; or - there is property that would not reasonably be expecteda to be diminished in appearance, aesthetics or value by soiling; or - there is transient exposure, where the people or property would reasonably be expected to be present only for limited periods of time as part of the normal pattern of use of the land. - indicative examples include playing fields, farmland (unless commercially-sensitive horticultural), footpaths, short term car parksb and roads.